ARMmbed/mbed-access-point/README.md

 ## Testing and verifying network connectivity

-If you have followed all the instructions correctly then you should have an mbed Access Point instance capable of managing a 6LoWPAN network.
+If you have followed all the instructions, then you should have an mbed Access Point instance capable of managing a Thread network.
 The next step is to perform basic tests that verify network connectivity between the Linux Router and the mbed 6LoWPAN Border Router.

 ### Backbone network with IPv4 support only

-As described before, if your backbone network only supports IPv4, then ULA addresses are used to set up a Thread network.
+As described before, if your backbone network only supports IPv4, then ULA addresses are used to set up the Thread network.
 In this case, the scope of Thread traffic is limited to mbed Access Point, as the ULA addresses are not routable over the Internet.
-However, the mbed Access Point can reach the mbed 6LoWPAN Border Router (or Thread Border Router) and end nodes.
+However, all  devices in the Thread network (mbed Access Point, the mbed 6LoWPAN Border Router and end nodes) can talk to each other.

 Let us try to ping the Thread Border Router from the Linux Router: